Ctoic/Operating-System/README.md

 5. So to avoid this create another loop for join and make it seprate loop for create_function.
 6. THings will start getting executed parallel
 7. All threads will be create and same time they will finish their execution

+## How to Get A return Value from a function
+1. If your function has a void return type no return value
+2. pthread_join will take a refrence to pointer
+3. Void pointers are wild cards they canbe anything
+4. We cannot return a simple variable from the function because after execution stack frame of that function will be deallocated all variables will be de allocated.
+So for that we have to allocate chunk of memory Dynamically.
+5.